 squeeze of lime juice

 freshly ground black or white pepper (to taste)

-SALAD AND VINAIGRETTE DIRECTIONS:
+SLAW AND VINAIGRETTE DIRECTIONS:

 1. Combine all of the vegetables in a bowl.

 2. Make Vinaigrette.
 Place all ingredients in a jar, cover tightly, and shake vigorously until blended.
 Drizzle your preferred amount over vegetables and toss.

 3. Cover bowl with plastic wrap and let the flavors blend in the fridge for a few houes.
 You can use it immediately, but it’s much better after marinating for a few hours.
 SO, make this salad while the chicken is cooking.